erquhart/jekyll-portfolio/_posts/2016-12-17-feature-queries-on-the-rise.markdown

 There have been many potential solutions for this issue.

-First, baked directly into the CSS specification and the browser implementations is the fact that if a browser doesn’t understand a property, it will ignore it.
-This, instead of sending the user an error.
+First, baked directly into the CSS specification and the browser implementations is the fact that if a browser doesn’t understand a property, it will ignore it instead of sending the user an error.
 Silently failing means we can progressively enhance web applications without worrying about unsightly error messages being displayed.

 Then, Internet Explorer — a long-time culprit of compatibility issues — implemented the idea of conditional stylesheets.
 You could now build your site the way you wanted it and when things broke (such as z-index in IE7 or float and width issues in IE6) you could specify fixes for them in stylesheets only accessible by those specific versions of Internet Explorer.
-[View more examples on CSS Tricks](https://css-tricks.com/how-to-create-an-ie-only-stylesheet/)
+This means we can gracefully degrade the experience for out-of-date browsers [View more examples on CSS Tricks](https://css-tricks.com/how-to-create-an-ie-only-stylesheet/)

 {% highlight html linenos %}
 <!-- Main CSS -->